xzhng128/LRS_all_src/README.md

-hwe filter only needs to be run if chr 2, 3, and 8 are included, not necessary for ZmCCT. hew.rmd is a dependent file for the hwe filter
+hwe filter only needs to be run if chr 2, 3, and 8 are included, not necessary for ZmCCT. hwe.rmd is a dependent file for the hwe filter

 downstream analysis has code for figures in plos one 2017 paper